Thomas-Walker-Lynch/project-enviroment/README.md

 # `resources`

-This repo contains various scripts that are used by a group of projects.
-These include such things as ‘start’, ’push’, ‘pull’, and a generic make file.

-Built into the scripts are assumptions on the structure of the directory used for holding a project.

 ## How To Install the ‘resources’ repo

-  1. find a or make a place to put all of the projects you are working on.
-These projects might be in different languages, etc.
+  1. make a top level directory for holding all the repos you work on, independent of language, etc.

     ```
       > mkdir ~/repos
     ```

-  2. install the system scripts used by the scripts in this repo
+  2. expand the 'system'  repo, then inspect and install those script in the system

     ```
       > cd ~/repos
       > git clone git@github.com:Thomas-Walker-Lynch/usr-local-bin